simplicitesoftware/docs/content/CTG_50_docs/CTG_60_operation/LSN_10_docker/docker.md

 It is possible to set the overriden value of system parameters at startup by using `-e SYSPARAM_<system param name>=<overridden system param value>` environment variables.

+### Developper mode <span id="developper-mode"></span>

+If you plan to act as a developper on the container (e.g. use developpment-oriented features such as code formatting, etc.) you **must** add the `DEV_MODE` environment variable: `-e DEV_MODE=true`

+In particular, this environment variable enables access to the JDK `sun.com.tools` packages (compiler, ...).
+This only makes sense if you are using a JDK and not a JRE for which these package are not preset anyway.

-### Force the server URL
+### Force the server URL <span id="server-url"></span>

-it is possible to force a custom server URL (e.g. when exposed through a reverse proxy that does not send public URL information to Tomcat) by using `-e SERVER_URL=<a custom public URL>`
+It is possible to force a custom server URL (e.g. when exposed through a reverse proxy that does not send public URL information to Tomcat) by using `-e SERVER_URL=<a custom public URL>`

 > **Warning**: this will prevent exposing the instance on several public URLs.
 This is to be considered as a workaround for poorly configurable/configured reverse proxies.